top of page

 The accumulation of dust, dirt, or other particles on the surface of solar panels can reduce the amount of sunlight reaching the solar cells.
 Soiling can be more pronounced in dry, dusty climates or near industrial sites.
 In fact, soiled solar modules are more likely to develop hot spots, which are a common PV panel defect that can impact long-term solar panel durability.

-To address the issue of soiled solar panels impacting durability, regular cleaning and maintenance are essential.
-Implementing a scheduled cleaning routine can effectively remove accumulated dirt and debris from the surface of the panels, allowing them to operate at their maximum efficiency.
 Utilizing proper cleaning techniques and equipment, such as soft brushes and non-abrasive cleaning solutions, can help prevent damage to the panels while effectively removing soiling.
 However, it is critical to clean solar panels safely and avoid scratching the surface when promoting the durability of solar panels.

-Although rain clouds reduce solar energy generation by obscuring sunlight, rainfall can also positively affect solar panel performance.
+Although rain clouds reduce solar energy generation by obscuring sunlight, rainfall can also positively affect solar panel durability and performance.
 Rainwater helps wash away dust and dirt, improving solar panel efficiency.
 Solar inverters can be sensitive to lightning, so use a surge protector and shelter them when possible to ensure solar system durability.

 House roof with solar panels that are heavily covered in snow.